 The entities granted full party status were the Massachusetts Municipal Wholesale Electric Company (MMWEC), and FPL Energy Seabrook, LLC as managing agent of Seabrook Station (FPLE or Managing Agent).
-Taunton Municipal Lighting Plant (Taunton) and Hudson Light and Power Department (Hudson), both owners of minority
+Taunton Municipal Lighting Plant (Taunton) and Hudson Light and Power Department (Hudson), both owners of minority interests in Seabrook Station, were notified of the Docket by the Order of Notice and NDFC Docket 2008-1 Order No. 1.
+The Managing Agent for Seabrook Station represented Taunton and Hudson.

-- 1 interests in Seabrook Station, were notified of the Docket by the Order of Notice and - 2 NDFC Docket 2008-1 Order No. 1.
-The Managing Agent for Seabrook Station - 3 represented Taunton and Hudson. - 4 The parties produced a Stipulation of the Parties (Stipulation) addressing all - 5 issues (Exhibit 2).
-The Stipulation identified all of the exhibits that the full parties - 6 presented at the October 8, 2008, public hearing (Exhibits 1 through 10).
-FPLE - 7 supported all provisions of the Stipulation.
-MMWEC supported all provisions of the - 8 Stipulation except the recommendation that FPLE's current funding assurances are - 9 sufficient (Exhibit 2 at 9 and Exhibit 25).
-Prior to the October 8, 2008, hearing, the - Managing Agent submitted information at the request of NDFC counsel (Exhibit 17).
-At - the October 8, 2008, public hearing, the Committee issued hearing requests that resulted - in the submission of additional exhibits by the Seabrook Station owners (Exhibits 11 - 13 through 14).
-The parties also submitted two additional exhibits not required by the - 14 Committee (Exhibits 15 and 16).
+The parties produced a Stipulation of the Parties (Stipulation) addressing all issues (Exhibit No. 2).
+The Stipulation identified all of the exhibits that the full parties would present at the October 8, 2008, public hearing.
+(Exhibits 1 through 10) FPLE supported all provisions of the Stipulation.
+MMWEC supported all provisions of the Stipulation except the recommendation that FPLE's current funding assurances are sufficient.
+Exhibit No. 2 at 9.
+Prior to the October 8, 2008, hearing, the Managing Agent submitted information at the request of NDFC counsel.
+(Exhibit 17) At the October 8, 2008, public hearing, the Committee issued hearing requests that resulted in the submission of additional exhibits by the Seabrook Station owners.
+(Exhibits 11 through 14) The parties also submitted two additional exhibits not required by the Committee.
+(Exhibits 15 and 16)

-15 III.
+12 III.
 PROCEDURAL HISTORY